-The ECL calculation on non-impaired credit exposures involves significant judgements and estimates.
-Areas where we have identified with greater levels of management judgement are:
+The ECL calculation for non-impaired credit exposures involves significant judgements and estimates.
+Areas we have identified which have greater levels of management judgement are:

-- the economic scenarios used and the probability weightage applied to them to measure ECLs on a forward-looking basis, reflecting management's view of potential future economic environment, specifically the COVID-19 pandemic economic impact; - the significant increase in credit risk (SICR) criteria; - the model assumptions; and - the adjustments to the model-driven ECL results to address model limitations or emerging trends.
+- the economic scenarios used, and the probability weightages applied to them to measure ECLs on a forward-looking basis, reflecting management's view of potential future economic scenarios; - the significant increase in credit risk (SICR) criteria; - the model assumptions; and - the adjustments to the model-driven ECL results to address model limitations or emerging trends.